You can cancel or delete payments through the Zuora UI or Zuora REST API. Voiding electronic payments is only supported through the Zuora UI.

 - Click the payment you want to cancel.

 A payment is canceled as of the original payment date.
 We strongly recommend that you only cancel a payment that was just created.
 Otherwise, use an external refund to reverse the payment.

 Once a payment has been successfully processed, you can choose to void it.
+You can only void the payments that are in Electronic payment type.
 For example, if you accidentally charged a customer and processed the payment, you can void the payment to prevent the charge from being sent to the customer.

 To void an individual payment:

 - Select Payments > Customer Accounts to view the list of customer accounts.

 - Select the customer account that you want to void a payment for.

 - Scroll down to the Transactions area.